 2. Safety needs — protection from elements, security, order, law, stability, freedom from fear.

-3. Love and Belongingness needs — friendship, intimacy, affection and love, — from work group, family, friends, romantic relationships.
+3. Love and Belongingness needs — friendship, intimacy, affection, and love, — from a workgroup, family, friends, and romantic relationships.

 4. Esteem needs — achievement, mastery, independence, status, dominance, prestige, self-respect, respect from others.

-Certainly, it’s great when designer is able to involve professional marketologists into all the stages of the creative process and apply their professional knowledge and skills in design form.
+Certainly, it’s great when the designer is able to involve professional marketologists in all the stages of the creative process and apply their professional knowledge and skills in design form.
 However, this opportunity isn’t always available.
-Moreover, designer able to analyse economic basics and business factors influencing the design scheme and logic gets the higher level of proficiency.
+Moreover, a designer able to analyze economic basics and business factors influencing the design scheme and logic gets a higher level of proficiency.

 “People don’t call it e-commerce anymore.
 It’s called omni-commerce, and it’s the idea that digital permeates every step of the purchase chain from product discovery to trial to pricing to actual purchase.”
 (Tolman Geffs)

 Definition.
-Famous 4P theory, presented by Neil H. Borden and later grouped by E.Jerome McCarthy, also known as marketing mix, has become highly popular and efficient in business strategy, including e-commerce sphere.
-It states that product launch and lifecycle is based on four «P» factors: product, price, place, promotion.
+The famous 4P theory, presented by Neil H. Borden and later grouped by E.Jerome McCarthy, also known as marketing mix, has become highly popular and efficient in business strategy, including the e-commerce sphere.
+It states that product launch and lifecycle are based on four «P» factors: product, price, place, and promotion.
 Business Case Studies website simply formulates it the following way:

 «When marketing their products, firms need to create a successful mix of: